A dual-track initial public offering (IPO) allows companies to explore both going public and a private sale simultaneously.

-Often the process used by private equity firms ready to exit a portfolio company, the dual-track process may allow investors to get a higher return on their capital, since they can choose to move forward with the method that provides a higher valuation.
+Often the dual-track process may allow investors to get a higher return on their capital, since they can choose to move forward with the method that provides a higher valuation.

 Dual-Track IPO Process Explained